evansloan/collectionlog.net/CONTRIBUTING.md

 ## Code style/standards
 * ESLint is configured to try to keep things in a uniform style.
 Before committing or submitting a PR, make sure to run `yarn run lint` and `yarn run lint:fix` to catch and correct any style issues.

+### VSCode
-* If using VSCode, the [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is highly recommended.
+* The [ESLint extension](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) is highly recommended.
 It will show any style inconsistencies as errors to make them easier to find/fix.

+### WebStorm
+* WebStorm has built-in ESLint and can be configured to automatically apply the styling and fix the code on save.
+  * To enable ESLint go to: Settings (File -> Settings) and navigate to Languages & Frameworks -> JavaScript -> Code Quality Tools -> ESLint and enable the option "Automatic ESLint configuration".
+  * To enable automatic fixing on save got to: Settings (File -> Settings) and navigate to Tools -> Actions on Save and enable the option "Run eslint --fix".

 ## Branching
 * When creating a new branch, you'll most likely want to branch from the `master` branch. `master` holds the source code for the site in it's current live state.